XPX-MMC/JavaScript_Modern/modern-javascript-for-react-devs/assignments.md

 ```

 ## Ex.
 3
-Create an arrow function called `interleave` that accepts two arrays and interleave them.
+Create an arrow function called `interleave` that accepts two arrays and interleaves them.
 The function returns the following error string if the two arrays have a different length:  `ERROR: Array length mismatch`

 Usage #1:
 ```